Diagnosis and Treatment of Underbite in Liberty Township or Hamilton, OH

 An underbite is a dental condition where your lower teeth sit in front of your upper teeth when your mouth is closed.
 It’s often due to the lower jaw, or mandible, being a bit more forward than it should be, or an upper jaw being more backwards than it should be.

 Underbites can be categorized into two main types: skeletal and dental.
 A skeletal underbite is when the lower jaw is physically larger than the upper jaw.
-Genetics can play a significant role, meaning if your parents or grandparents had an underbite, you might also be at likely to have it.
+Genetics can play a significant role, meaning if your parents or grandparents had an underbite, you might also be likely to have it.
 It’s something that is often addressed with orthodontic treatment or surgery.
 On the other hand, a dental underbite is when the teeth, rather than the jaw, are misaligned.
 This can happen due to habits like tongue thrusting.
 Dental underbites are typically easier to correct, often with braces or aligners.

 An underbite can influence a person’s facial appearance.
 It can lead to a prominent chin and a bulldog-like appearance.
 The shape of the face might also appear more round or full, and the smile might look a bit off-center due to the misalignment.
 But remember, everyone’s unique facial structure contributes to their individual beauty, and an underbite is just a part of that uniqueness.
 However, if you’re unhappy with your appearance, orthodontic treatments are available to help correct it.